arnabsen1729/changworks_arnab/README.md

 ### `npm install`

-This will install all the packages needed for this application to run.
+This will install all the dependencies needed for this application to run.

 ### `npm start`